nusenu/ansible-relayor/README.md

   - is only relevant if tor_ExitRelay is True
   - default: reduced exit policy (https://trac.torproject.org/projects/tor/wiki/doc/ReducedExitPolicy)

+* `tor_ports`
-* `tor_ports` This var allows you to
+  - This var allows you to
-  - change default ports
+    - select tor's ORPort and DirPort
     - reduce the number of Tor instances created per IP address
   - disable DirPorts by setting them to 0
   - HINT: choose them wisely and *never* change them again ;)
+  - default:
+    - instance 1: ORPort 9000, DirPort 9001
+    - instance 2: ORPort 9100, DirPort 9101

 * `tor_ips`
   * If you want to use only specific IP addresses for Tor.